Pulse Biosciences (NASDAQ:PLSE) Earns Buy Rating from Analysts at Maxim Group

-Equities researchers at Maxim Group started coverage on shares of Pulse Biosciences (NASDAQ:PLSE) in a research report issued on Thursday, Price Targets.com reports.
-The firm set a “buy” rating and a $40.00 price target on the stock.
-Maxim Group’s price objective would indicate a potential upside of 29.58% from the stock’s current price.
+Maxim Group began coverage on shares of Pulse Biosciences (NASDAQ:PLSE) in a report published on Wednesday morning, Benzinga reports.
+The firm issued a buy rating and a $40.00 price target on the stock.

-Pulse Biosciences (NASDAQ:PLSE) last issued its earnings results on Sunday, February 21st.
-The company reported ($0.54) EPS for the quarter, missing analysts’ consensus estimates of ($0.45) by ($0.09).
-On average, research analysts predict that Pulse Biosciences will post -2.05 EPS for the current year.
+Pulse Biosciences (NASDAQ:PLSE) last announced its quarterly earnings results on Sunday, February 21st.
+The company reported ($0.54) EPS for the quarter, missing the consensus estimate of ($0.45) by ($0.09).
+On average, sell-side analysts expect that Pulse Biosciences will post -2.05 earnings per share for the current fiscal year.

-Hedge funds have recently bought and sold shares of the company.
-Griffin Asset Management Inc. grew its position in shares of Pulse Biosciences by 27.1% during the 4th quarter.
-Griffin Asset Management Inc. now owns 86,779 shares of the company’s stock valued at $2,071,000 after acquiring an additional 18,503 shares during the period.
-BNP Paribas Arbitrage SA grew its holdings in Pulse Biosciences by 245.8% in the third quarter.
-BNP Paribas Arbitrage SA now owns 4,323 shares of the company’s stock valued at $51,000 after purchasing an additional 3,073 shares during the period.
-Spotlight Asset Group Inc. increased its position in shares of Pulse Biosciences by 30.7% in the fourth quarter.
-Spotlight Asset Group Inc. now owns 21,266 shares of the company’s stock valued at $507,000 after buying an additional 5,000 shares in the last quarter.
-California Public Employees Retirement System raised its stake in shares of Pulse Biosciences by 180.4% during the 3rd quarter.
-California Public Employees Retirement System now owns 28,216 shares of the company’s stock worth $333,000 after buying an additional 18,153 shares during the period.
-Finally, JPMorgan Chase & Co. raised its stake in shares of Pulse Biosciences by 523.4% during the 4th quarter.
-JPMorgan Chase & Co. now owns 31,836 shares of the company’s stock worth $760,000 after buying an additional 26,729 shares during the period.
-11.42% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds have recently made changes to their positions in the stock.
+Griffin Asset Management Inc. lifted its stake in Pulse Biosciences by 27.1% in the 4th quarter.
+Griffin Asset Management Inc. now owns 86,779 shares of the company’s stock valued at $2,071,000 after acquiring an additional 18,503 shares in the last quarter.
+Charles Schwab Investment Management Inc. grew its holdings in shares of Pulse Biosciences by 7.7% during the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 33,608 shares of the company’s stock worth $802,000 after purchasing an additional 2,406 shares in the last quarter.
+JPMorgan Chase & Co. lifted its position in shares of Pulse Biosciences by 523.4% during the 4th quarter.
+JPMorgan Chase & Co. now owns 31,836 shares of the company’s stock worth $760,000 after buying an additional 26,729 shares during the last quarter.
+California Public Employees Retirement System lifted its position in shares of Pulse Biosciences by 180.4% during the 3rd quarter.
+California Public Employees Retirement System now owns 28,216 shares of the company’s stock worth $333,000 after buying an additional 18,153 shares during the last quarter.
+Finally, Spotlight Asset Group Inc. lifted its position in shares of Pulse Biosciences by 30.7% during the 4th quarter.
+Spotlight Asset Group Inc. now owns 21,266 shares of the company’s stock worth $507,000 after buying an additional 5,000 shares during the last quarter.
+Hedge funds and other institutional investors own 11.42% of the company’s stock.

 About Pulse Biosciences